 What fees and charges apply?

 When it comes to charging, all the providers treat contactless payments made with your physical card, and those made with your phone, the same.

 The Credit Union is no different; customers won't be charged any extra for using Apple Pay - it’ll be incorporated into the €4 monthly fee, which also includes chip and pin transactions, online transactions, and direct debits and standing orders.

 At the moment Ulster Bank, which as we mentioned is set to exit the Irish market, is the only bank here that charges its current account customers for contactless payments (including mobile payments from Apple and Google Pay), but at just 1 cent per transaction it shouldn't break the bank!

 Compare current accounts

 If you’re looking at exploring your options and seeing which current account providers support a particular digital wallet, or if you’d simply like to save some money on your monthly banking costs, you can compare the best current account options on bonkers.ie in a matter of seconds.

 Are you hoping to save some additional money on your everyday banking costs?
 Take a look at our banking and personal finance page to see what other bills you could be overpaying on and to find the best deals for you.

 Are you a fan of mobile payments and have you been using less cash since the start of the pandemic?

-And what do you think of today's announcement from the Credit Union?
+And what do you think of the latest announcement from the Credit Union?